beingnoble03/split_it/README.md

 ## split_it
-IMG Winter Assignment Project made using Django.
+Expenses management app made using Django.
 Split payments, add groups, add transactions, manage your profile.

 ### How to access Split It?
 > Deployed on Heroku: [Split It | Heroku](https://noble-split-it.herokuapp.com/)